 Fundamental, translational and clinical research must provide innovative solutions to address infection prevention, diagnosis and treatment.
-This research should also provide avenues for new therapies and information for the optimal use of new and existing drugs.
+This research should also provide avenues for new therapies and information for the optimal use of new and existing drugs, including maximising the availability for the paediatric population.
 IMI is important in moving candidate antimicrobials, that are currently in the development pipeline of pharmaceutical companies, to clinical trials and, eventually, into clinical practice.
-However, preclinical research into understanding how bacteria resist the actions of antibiotics and identification and exploitation of additional targets for antimicrobial therapy is also fundamental for ensuring that the drug pipeline is continually replenished with candidate lead compounds with clinical potential, as new and existing antibiotics will continue to become obsolete due to the selection for, and transmission of, resistance.
+However, preclinical research into understanding how bacteria and fungi resist the actions of antimicrobials, and identification and exploitation of additional targets for antimicrobial therapy, are also fundamental for ensuring that the drug pipeline is continually replenished.
+Replenishing the drug pipeline with candidate lead compounds with clinical potential is needed, as new and existing antimicrobials will continue to become obsolete due to the selection for, and transmission of, resistance.